gravesee/binnr/README.md

 `bin.data` can also be passed values controlling the size of resulting bins as well as the maximum number of bins achieved.
 The default value for the `min.cnt` is the square root of the number of observations.
-This generally results in adequate counts for the final binning scheme.
+This generally results in adequate counts for the final binning scheme. `max.bin` defaults to 10 levels.

 ## Modyfing bins